ulearn/ublog/wp-content/plugins/all-in-one-event-calendar/readme.txt

 * Improved .ics import handling of all-day events
 * When database upgrade fails, now displays friendly message

-= Version 1.9.2-standard =
+= Version 1.9.3-pro =
+* Fixed issues with front-end Post Your Event form in IE8, IE9, Firefox, and on iPad
+* Repaired some overly aggressive link styling done in 1.9.2
-* Fixed issue with calendar toolbar not updating in shortcode-embedded calendar
+* Fixed a second URL issue with calendar page sometimes missing trailing slash
+* Added support for reading legacy time zone name "US/Eastern" to .ics import

+= Version 1.9.2-pro =
 * Renamed "Instantaneous" checkbox to "No end time"
 * Added option to skip in_the_loop() check to resolve conflicts with certain themes (Gonzo, Simplicity, etc.)
-* Fixed second URL issue with calendar page sometimes missing trailing slash
+* Properly translated some strings
+* Fixed a couple problems when importing .ics feeds
+* Made external resource URLs protocolless or use https to support https-based sites
+* Fixed escape slashes being output in date/time format expressions

-= Version 1.9.1-standard =
+= Version 1.9.1-pro =
-* Restored the old front-end Post Your Event button (links to Add New Event screen in WP dashboard)
 * Fixed URL issue with calendar page being a subpage of a parent
 * Fixed URL issue with calendar page sometimes missing trailing slash
+* Fixed issue with front-end modals not displaying in IE10 Preview
+* Fixed issue with calendar toolbar not updating in shortcode-embedded calendar
+* Added event venue, organizer, contact, external URL fields to front-end form
+* Fixed issue with Event Categories not getting saved when submitting an event using the front-end form

-= Version 1.9-standard =
+= Version 1.9-pro =
+* Front-end public Post Your Event form
+* Stream View
+* Super Widgets - embed your calendar in another website
+* User feed submissions
+* Premium Support access
 * Inline Calendar Theme editor
 * Edit one instance of a recurring event
 * Improved Agenda and Posterboard Event Filtering